mk-fg/fgtk/README.rst

 '''
 .. _hz: hz

-Same thing as the common "head" tool, but works with \\x00 (aka null character, null byte, NUL, ␀, \\0, \\z, \\000, \\u0000, %00, ^@) delimeters.
+Same thing as the common "head", but works with \\x00 (aka null char/byte , NUL, ␀, \\0, \\z, \\000, \\u0000, %00, ^@) delimeters.

-Can be done with putting "tr" in the pipeline before and after "head", but this one is probably less fugly.
+Can be done with putting "tr" in the pipeline before and after "head", but this one is maybe a bit less fugly.

 Allows replacing input null-bytes with newlines in the output (--replace-with-newlines option) and vice-versa.